exculpatory evidence

 • The chief judge of the Henan Provincial High Court apologized to Zhao Zuohai after his exoneration.

-• Zhao Zuohai received 650,000 RMB from the government as State compensation.
+• Zhao Zuohai received RMB 650,000 from the government as state compensation.

 Information sources